 Tuesday mornings are designated as academic mornings.
 During this time residents have three hours of protected educational time and are excused from regular patient care activities.
 In addition to Grand Rounds, all residents are expected to attend their respective Intern Resident Conference/Boot Camp Series, or Senior Resident Patient Management/ Basic Science Conference.

 Senior Resident/ Basic Science Patient Management Conference focus is to have an in depth literature based discussion of clinical cases to define appropriate clinical management algorithms and controversies.
 The assigned topics coincide with a basic science topic to provide a cohesive education experience and well rounded treatment of each area.
-This conference is overseen by the Program Director and Associate Program Director, and is also proctored by faculty members on a rotating basis.
+This conference is overseen by the Director os Surgical Education, Program Director, and Associate Program Directors, and is also proctored by faculty members on a rotating basis.
 Residents are responsible to arrive prepared for this interactive conference.
 Residents utilize SCORE for review of the weekly topic.
 In addition to the residents reviewing the current treatment of surgical disease, the associated educational modules and quizzes in SCORE are expected to be completed prior to the Senior Resident Conference.

-Quality Improvement/Morbidity & Mortality Conference are a department wide, site specific mandatory conference held weekly at Rhode Island Hospital, The Miriam Hospital and the VA Medical Center.
-Residents, students and faculty located at each respective site participate in their site's Quality Improvement Conference.
-The primary purpose of these forums is to provide quality assurance and peer review.
+Quality Improvement/Morbidity & Mortality Conference are a department wide, mandatory conference held weekly at Rhode Island Hospital.
+The primary purpose of this forum is to provide quality assurance and peer review.
 Management complication and outcome improvement are the main emphasis.
 Discussion is literature based with references provided for each presented case.
-Presenting residents are expected to create a PowerPoint presentation and are evaluated on the quality of their presentation, understanding of the issues and on the manner of presentation by the Program Director, or Associate Program Director at RIH, the site directors at TMH and the VAMC.
+Presenting residents are expected to create a PowerPoint presentation and are evaluated on the quality of their presentation, understanding of the issues and on the manner of presentation by the Director of Surigical Education, Program Director, or Associate Program Director.

 Divisional Service Conferences are held weekly.
 Residents and students rotating on the service and faculty members of the Division Service participate in these conferences.
 Rhode Island Hospital holds eight Divisional Conferences each week, The Miriam Hospital and the VAMC each hold one Divisional Conference each week.
 All Division Service Conferences are directed and proctored by the Division Director, and or designated faculty member.
 All aspects of patient disease, including pathophysiology, surgical technique and patient management are addressed and discussed.